The Ultimate Bathroom Renovation Checklist

 For performance and safety, every bathroom ventilation has to be vented directly to the outdoors, not into a dead or attic space in the house.
 Ensure your new bathroom has maximum air quality by including proper ventilation, based on the location and size of the room.

 Examine the Environment

 Home remodeling projects require many various building materials.
-Your bathroom will add value to your house and the planet while you choose for eco-friendly products and construction methods.
+Your bathroom will add value to your house and the planet while you choose eco-friendly products and construction methods.
 Also selecting something small like CFL light bulbs makes a difference over time.

 Find out about eco-friendly products for the floor, furniture, and finishing.
 Look for those made from recycled products (such as glass counters or sinks) or renewable resources.

 Taking a bathroom renovation and remodeling can be hard work.
-Use this checklist to prepare a handle on planning, from measurements, the budget to scheduling, product research, and building code.
+Use this checklist to prepare a handle on planning, from measurements, the budget for scheduling, product research, and building code.
 This bathroom renovation checklist guides you throughout the beginning process so that you won’t have a problem later on.

 Contact our Bathroom Renovation Experts in Toronto at Executive Touch Painters to follow the above checklist and build your dream bathroom with ease.
 Or